Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: Introduction

 such that $\partial_i = \operatorname{ev}^{(i)}(\underline{\partial}) \circ X^{(i)}$.
 We write $X^{(i)}(\underline{\partial}) := \operatorname{ev}^{(i)}(\underline{\partial}) \circ X^{(i)}$ and call it the evaluation of $X^{(i)}$ at $\underline{\partial}$.
 Conversely, any such sequence of affine maps defines a nice sequence on $M$. \end{nothmb} As a consequence, we have $\partial_i(u) \neq \partial_i(v)$ for \emph{some} nice sequence $\underline{\partial}$ if and only if $X^{(i)}_u \neq X^{(i)}_v$.

 In Section \ref{s: Euler}, we apply the machinery of Section \ref{s: gradings} to identify representations with finite nice length.
-We give new proofs of results in \cite{irelli2011quiver, Haupt2012euler} and identify new classes of representations with finite nice length.
 To begin, we prove several sufficient conditions for $M$ to have finite nice length (see Sections \ref{s: gradings} and \ref{s: Euler} for all associated terminology):